perfsonar/docs/_sources/pscheduler_ref_archivers.txt

 The ``script`` is a string containing a valid script for the `jq JSON processor <https://stedolan.github.io/jq>`_ version 1.5.
 There is a `tutorial on jq and pScheduler <https://www.youtube.com/watch?v=FrT6R75M3BE>`_ available on the `perfSONAR project's YouTube channel <https://www.youtube.com/perfSONARProject>`_.
 The value returned by the script should be JSON or plain text (see ``raw-output``, below).

+The transform is fed a single JSON object containing everything pScheduler knows about the task and the run.
+A fully-populated example can be found below.

 If the script returns a JSON value of ``null``, pScheduler will discard the result and not pass it to the plugin.
 Because the transformation happens within pScheduler before any plugin code is invoked, this mechanism is a very efficient way to filter results and is preferred over writing custom plugins.

 If ``raw-output`` is present and ``true``, the output will be treated as plain text instead of JSON.